jevoncochran/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+It allows user to not have to repeatedly authenticate (log in or register) with every request to the server

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+It transforms passwords into a hash value that is difficult to decrypt.

 - [ ] What does bcrypt do to slow down attackers?

+It adds time to the security algorithm by producing a key derivation function.

 - [ ] What are the three parts of the JSON Web Token?

+header, payload, signature

 ## Minimum Viable Product